gsipe-workshop/gsipe-workshop.github.io/_pages/First_GSIPE_Conference.md

 - Conference venue

+The Conference will be held at **<a href="https://www.brandeis.edu/university-events/departments/spaces/index.html">Brandeis University</a>**.

 - Schedule

-- Reimbursement (Travel grant)
+(Coming soon)

+- Travel grant

-We offer travel/caregiving grants for up to USD 250 for US residents, and up to USD 500 for residents from other countries.
+Sponsored by APSA’s Special Projects **<a href="https://connect.apsanet.org/centennialcenter/fostering-global-research-networks-among-junior-international-political-economy-and-international-economics-scholars/">Fund</a>**, we offer travel/caregiving grants for up to USD 250 for US residents, and up to USD 500 for residents from other countries.
 Please indicate if you require a grant in the submission link.

 ## Contact us:
 The Organizing Committee: Oriana Montti (Brandeis University), Felipe Balcazar (New York University), Elizabeth Meehan (George Washington University), and Elisa Navarra (Université Libre de Bruxelles)